First Cosmological Constraints from the Joint Analysis of Galaxy Clustering and the Kinetic Sunyaev-Zel'dovich Effect: Mass distribution of WebSky-CMASS halos

 \section{Mass distribution of WebSky-CMASS halos}

-This appendix is relevant to explain the constrained optical depth different between the CMASS+ACT and Websky mocks.
-We convert the $M_{\rm 200m}$ values from the WebSky-CMASS simulation to $M_{\rm vir}$ under the assumption of an NFW profile~\cite{NFW1997} for the dark matter halo distribution.
+This appendix is relevant for explaining the constrained optical depth difference between the CMASS+ACT and Websky mocks.
+We convert the $M_{\rm 200m}$ values from the WebSky-CMASS simulation to $M_{\rm vir}$ under the assumption of an Navarro–Frenk–White (NFW) profile~\cite{NFW1997} for the dark matter halo distribution.
 The conversion incorporates the mean redshift of the sample and the concentration-mass relation from \cite{Duffy2008}, as implemented in the \texttt{Colossus} code package\footnote{\href{https://bdiemer.bitbucket.io/colossus/halo_concentration.html}{https://bdiemer.bitbucket.io/colossus/halo\_concentration.html}}.
-As shown in Figure~\ref{fig:mass_distribution_websky_CMASS}, the resulting halo mass distribution in WebSky-CMASS is systematically higher than that derived from the observed CMASS sample (Figure~3 of~\cite{Schaan2021}. {In particular, the mean halo mass in WebSky-CMASS is $5.0 \times 10^{13} \, h^{-1} M_\odot$, nearly twice the value of $2.6 \times 10^{13} \, h^{-1} M_\odot$ estimated for CMASS~\citep{White2011}.}
+As shown in Figure~\ref{fig:mass_distribution_websky_CMASS}, the resulting halo mass distribution in WebSky-CMASS is systematically higher than that derived from the observed CMASS sample (Figure~3 of~\cite{Schaan2021}). {In particular, the mean halo mass in WebSky-CMASS is {$4.9 \times 10^{13} \, h^{-1} M_\odot$}, nearly twice the value of $2.6 \times 10^{13} \, h^{-1} M_\odot$ estimated for CMASS~\citep{White2011}.}

-\section{Prediction of the Fisher matrix}
+\section{Prediction of the Fisher Matrix}

 To quantify the constraining power of the GC-only and joint analyses and to investigate the origin of the differing improvements in the FoMs between cosmological observables and parameters (as shown in Section~\ref{sec:results}), we employ the Fisher matrix formalism.
 The Fisher matrix is given by